 This page explains the kinds of financial support that may be available to you.
 Please follow the links below for further information.
-If you have any additional questions about whether you qualify for financial support towards the cost of your course or course materials, you can get in touch with your local WEA office.
+If you have any additional questions about whether you qualify for financial support towards the cost of your course or course materials, you can get in touch with your local WEA office or the WEA Student support team.

 If you require Learning Support to help you come on a WEA course, due to a disability, learning difficulty or other issues, please visit our Learning Support section.
 Should you require advice on your finances, the WEA works with the Money Advice Service to provide free, impartial advice.
 A financial health-check and budget planner is available here.